 US stocks are in a bear market…

-The S&P 500 has fallen more than 20% from its record high in January.
-The tech-heavy Nasdaq is down 30% this year.
+The S&P 500 has fallen around 20% from its record high in January.
+The tech-heavy Nasdaq is down nearly 30% this year.

 The American Association of Individual Investors survey shows there are more stock market “bears” today than at any time since the ‘08 meltdown.

 If you’re feeling nervous or confused…